Arunima Sinha: Train incident

 Immediately, as she fell on the railway track, another train on a parallel track crushed her leg below the knee.
 She was rushed to the hospital with serious leg and pelvic injuries and lost her leg after doctors amputated it to save her life.

 She was offered compensation of ₹25000 by the Indian Sports Ministry.
-Following national outrage, the Minister of State for Youth Affairs and Sports Ajay Maken announced an additional Rs. ₹200000 compensation as medical relief, together with a recommendation for a job in the CISF.
+Following national outrage, The Minister of State for Youth Affairs and Sports, Ajay Maken announced an additional Rs. ₹200000 compensation as medical relief, together with a recommendation for a job in the CISF.
 The Indian Railways also offered her a job.

 On 18 April 2011, she was brought to the All India Institute of Medical Sciences for further treatment, spending four months at the institute.
 She was provided a prosthetic leg free of cost by a private Delhi-based Indian company.

 An inquiry by the police into the incident threw her version of the accident into doubt.
 According to the police, she was either attempting suicide or met with an accident while crossing the railway tracks.
 Arunima claimed that the police were lying.
-Contrary to the police claims the Lucknow bench of Allahabad high court ordered Indian Railways to pay a compensation of ₹500000 to Arunima Sinha.
+Contrary to the police claims the Lucknow bench of Allahabad High Court ordered Indian Railways to pay a compensation of ₹500000 to Arunima Sinha.

 Mount Everest journey

 Planning and training

 While still being treated in the All India Institute of Medical Sciences, she resolved to climb Mount Everest.
-She was inspired by cricketer Yuvraj Singh (who had successfully battled cancer) and other television shows, "to do something" with her life.
+She was inspired by cricketer Yuvraj Singh (who had recovered from cancer) and other television shows, "to do something" with her life.
 She excelled in the basic mountaineering course from the Nehru Institute of Mountaineering, Uttarkashi, and was encouraged by her mother to climb Everest.
 She climbed Mount Everest with a prosthetic leg, which was arranged by raising funds with the help of a swami of Ramakrishna Mission, Vadodara.

 She contacted Bachendri Pal, the first Indian woman to climb Mount Everest, in 2011.
 When she met Pal and Arunima told her story to her, Bachendri Pal said to Arunima "My child, you decided to climb Mount Everest in these situations with Prosthetic (Artificial) leg.
 You had climbed, achieved Mount Everest my child now just the date is remaining to the World to know".

-And after that Arunima join a basic mountaineering course from Nehru Institute of Mountaineering and TATA Steel Adventure (TSAF) in Uttarkashi (India) and she was encouraged or motivated by her elder brother Omprakash to climb Mount Everest.
+And after that Arunima joined a basic mountaineering course from Nehru Institute of Mountaineering and TATA Steel Adventure (TSAF) in Uttarkashi (India) and she was encouraged or motivated by her elder brother Omprakash to climb Mount Everest.